I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kegetrecommendedshareddataalignment.md

 <p><b>KeGetRecommendedSharedDataAlignment</b> returns the preferred alignment, in bytes, for memory structures that can be shared by more than one processor.</p>

 ## -remarks
 <p>Use <b>KeGetRecommendedSharedDataAlignment</b> to determine the best alignment for data structures that will be shared between processors.
 The value returned minimizes cache effects that negatively impact performance on multiprocessor systems.</p>

-<p>Use <b>KeGetRecommendedSharedDataAlignment</b> to determine the best alignment for data structures that will be shared between processors.
-The value returned minimizes cache effects that negatively impact performance on multiprocessor systems.</p>

-<p>Use <b>KeGetRecommendedSharedDataAlignment</b> to determine the best alignment for data structures that will be shared between processors.
-The value returned minimizes cache effects that negatively impact performance on multiprocessor systems.</p>

-<p>Use <b>KeGetRecommendedSharedDataAlignment</b> to determine the best alignment for data structures that will be shared between processors.
-The value returned minimizes cache effects that negatively impact performance on multiprocessor systems.</p>

 ## -requirements